 Scientist involved: Venetia Zachariou

-Our physician-scientists are studying new treatments for neuropathic pain in patients with painful neuropathy.
-Our team is also studying the treatment of spasticity with botulinum toxin.
+Our physician-scientists are studying new neuropathic pain treatments in patients with painful neuropathy.
+Our team is also studying spasticity treatment with botulinum toxin.
 We have demonstrated the safety and effectiveness of a high-concentration capsaicin patch in the treatment of certain types of painful peripheral neuropathy.

 Dr. Morgello is the principal investigator of a longitudinal, multidisciplinary cohort study/ research resource, examining neurologic, neuropsychologic, psychiatric, neuropathologic, and general medical abnormalities in individuals with HIV and/or HCV infection.
 Research focus within the Manhattan HIV Brain Bank and the Manhattan Brain Bank spans diverse nervous system disorders, including cognitive impairment, peripheral neuropathy, inflammatory/metabolic complications of HIV and its therapies, and CNS impacts of HCV.

 Studying Ways to Promote Spine Health and Repair

 We are conducting studies to investigate functional changes in the spine in response to loading and injury and to evaluate promising therapeutic techniques to promote spine health and repair.
 These efforts span biomechanics, mechanobiology, tissue engineering, and anti-inflammatory and cellular therapies.
 We use animal, cell, and organ culture studies to focus on models of injury and repair that apply to human conditions.
 Our research balances exploration of fundamental mechanisms and translation with appreciation for the development and maturation processes in human joints that promote health and disease processes.